The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Abstract

 \section{Abstract}

 We prove that the Tutte embeddings (a.k.a.\ harmonic/barycentric embeddings) of certain random planar maps converge to $\gamma$-Liouville quantum gravity ($\gamma$-LQG).
 Specifically, we treat mated-CRT maps, which are discretized matings of correlated continuum random trees, and $\gamma$ ranges from $0$ to $2$ as one varies the correlation parameter.
-We also show that the associated space-filling path on the embedded map converges to space-filling $\SLE_{\kappa}$ for $\kappa =16/\gamma^2$ and that the embedded random walk converges to Brownian motion.
+We also show that the associated space-filling path on the embedded map converges to space-filling SLE$_{\kappa}$ for $\kappa =16/\gamma^2$ (in the annealed sense) and that simple random walk on the embedded map converges to Brownian motion (in the quenched sense).

-Several recent papers have shown that random planar maps converge to SLE-decorated LQG in important ways (as path-decorated metric spaces, as mated pairs of trees, as collections of loop interfaces, etc.) but this paper is the first to prove that {\em discrete conformal embeddings} of random planar maps approximate their continuum counterparts.
-The main technical contribution is a suite of random walk in random environment techniques that we expect to be useful in other settings as well.
-These techniques still apply, for example, if the edges of the mated-CRT map are randomly weighted, or if other local modifications to the graph are made.
+This work constitutes the first proof that a discrete conformal embedding of a random planar map converges to LQG.
+Many more such statements have been conjectured.
+Since the mated-CRT map can be viewed as a coarse-grained approximation to other random planar maps (the UIPT, tree-weighted maps, bipolar-oriented maps, etc.), our results indicate a potential approach for proving that embeddings of these maps converge to LQG as well.

+To prove the main result, we establish several (independently interesting) theorems about LQG surfaces decorated by space-filling SLE.
+There is a natural way to use the SLE curve to divide the plane into ``cells'' corresponding to vertices of the mated-CRT map.
+We study the law of the {\em shape} of the origin-containing cell, in particular proving moments for the ratio of its squared diameter to its area.
+We also give bounds on the degree of the origin-containing cell and establish a form of ergodicity for the entire configuration.
+Ultimately, we use these properties to show (with the help of a general theorem proved in a separate paper) that random walk on these cells converges to a time change of Brownian motion, which in turn leads to the Tutte embedding result.